Breac Maodhóg

 The Breac Maodhóg (English: Speckled Shrine of Saint Maedog) is a relatively large Irish house-shaped reliquary, today in the National Museum of Ireland.
-It is thought to date from the second half of the 11th century, and while periods as early as the 9th century have been proposed, the later dating is believed more likely based on the style of its decoration.
+It is thought to date from the second half of the 11th century, and while periods as early as the 6th-9th century have been proposed, the later dating is thought more likely based on the style of its decoration.

 The shrine is made from large plates of bronze on a wooden base, on which are placed series of relief figures on bronze plaques.
-It is best regarded for the individuality of these figure, as well other details in other panels give insight into contemporary ecclesiastical and social practices.
-At a height of 190mm and width of 92mm, it is relatively large compared to similar objects of its type.
+It is best regarded for the individuality of these figure, as well as other details that give insight into contemporary ecclesiastical and social practices.
+At a height of 190 mm and width of 92 mm, it is relatively large compared to similar objects of its type.
 It was for centuries kept in a small decorated leather satchel added in the late medieval period, which is slightly too small for the shrine and is thought to have been originally designed to hold a manuscript.

 Function

-The shrine was probably used as a battle standard, when, as with the Cathach of St. Columba (Battler of Columba) it would have been carried onto the battlefield by a cleric to protect to the troops and perhaps bring victory.
+The shrine was probably used as a battle standard, when, as with the Cathach of St. Columba (Battler of Columba), it would have been carried onto the battlefield by a cleric to protect the troops and perhaps bring victory.
 A medieval text on the life of the patron saint of the kings of Leinster, St Maedoc of Ferns, records how the kings of Breifne sought that "the famous wonder-working Breac [was] carried thrice around them" during battle.

 Description

 House-shaped (sometimes known as "tomb-shaped") reliquaries date to at least the 8th century.
 The figures in the Breac Maodhóg are made from bronze, but so finely moulded that they resemble wood carvings.
 Mostly clerics, saints and apostles, they are placed in groupings, some of which are now lost or badly damaged.
 The surviving figures are given highly individualistic facial feature, expressions and poses.
 They wear elaborate hairstyles and are dressed in luxurious finery, and the folds of their flowing robes are highly detailed.
 The figures are deeply moulded against the copper plates, to an extent that gives the appearance that they have been carved from wood.

-The most well known figures are of two saints or clerics on the right hand side of the middle register.
-The saint on the left has a melancholy expression, drooping eyes, and holds his head in one hand, as if sighing.
-The musician on one side of the front-plate is playing what is thought to be the oldest extant visual representation of a harp.
+The best-known figures are of two saints or clerics on the right-hand side of the middle register.
+The saint on the left has a melancholy expression and drooping eyes and holds his head in one hand as if sighing.
+The musician on one side of the front plate is playing what is thought to be the oldest extant visual representation of a harp.
 The figures resemble the form of the evangelists in the earlier Soiscél Molaisse, although, according to art historian Patrick Wallace, those on the Breac Maodhóg are "invested with a deeper humanity, character and humour.
-These wool-clad, tuniced, and cloaked, bearded and long haired figures seem to almost invite the viewer back to the early twelfth century."
+The wool-clad, tuniced, and cloaked, bearded and long-haired figures seem to almost invite the viewer back to the early twelfth century."